DinoDevs/GladiatusCrazyAddon/PROGRESS.md

 	- [x] Craft material for more items added
 	- [x] Guild message text cache (what ever you type on the quick guild message is drafted)
 	- [x] Image cache improvements
+	- [x] Added 2 more shortcut buttons (disabled by default)
+	- [x] Double click will stack same items instead of loading them on a new spot
 - **Reports**
 	- [x] Rewarded items have border based on their quality
 	- [x] Attack back/again button next to each arena/turma report (↺)